LTUC/new-prep-course-std/Class-01/Task/README.md

 ## Submission Instructions For Accounts
 Once you set up your accounts, leave a message in the submission field for this assignment with your personal introduction (and pronoun) to the instructional team along with the URL to your GitHub profile page.
-See you in the Google classroom, GitHub, Discord, and Slack; and see you in class soon!
+See you in D2L , GitHub, Discord, and Slack; and see you in class soon!

 ## Submission Instructions For Installation